Libraries Connected: The benefits

 National funding opportunities

 As a national membership body, Libraries Connected can secure funding to support library leaders, staff and projects around the country.
-These include programmes in England such as Leading Libraries which aims to drive diversity in library leadership, the year-long BBC Novels reading campaign and the consultation on an accreditation scheme for libraries.

 National advocacy platform